 Trust, Inheritance and Succession Disputes

-Increasingly individuals have assets in more than one country which can create complex cross-border succession and taxation issues on the death of a relative.
+Many individuals have assets, such as property, in more than one country.
+This can create complex cross-border succession and taxation issues on the death of a relative if the assets have not been correctly assigned to the beneficiaries in the jurisdiction in which is resides.

-Helen Teffere, head of the Trust, Inheritance and Succession Disputes Team at Giambrone specialises in dealing with cross-border estates.
+Helen Teffere, head of the Trust, Inheritance and Succession Disputes department at Giambrone & Partners specialises in dealing with cross-border estates.

-The team has a wealth of experience involving advising clients on the many legal issues related to contested estates with assets located in more than one country.
-Giambrone's reach across Europe ensures that our clients have the knowledge that their matter is being dealt with by a local lawyer who is familiar with the law and culture of the country in question.
+Our lawyers have over 20 years experience and wealth of knowledge when advising clients on the many legal issues related to contested estates with assets are located in more than one country.
+Giambrone & Partners' reach across Europe ensures that our clients can be confident, as our lawyers have legal capacity in a number of jurisdictions, that their matter is being dealt with by lawyers who are qualified in and have legal expertise in the country in question.

-Where a person dies leaving assets in two or more countries, it is frequently necessary for probate or the equivalent to be obtained in both or all countries where the assets are situated.
-Giambrone's lawyers will manage the complexities and legal procedures to enable the inheritance to be distributed to the beneficiaries in accordance with the law in each country.
+Where a person dies leaving assets in two or more countries, it is frequently necessary for probate to be obtained in all the countries in which the deceased owned assets.
+Giambrone& Partners' lawyers can manage all the various the legal procedures to enable the inheritance to be distributed to the beneficiaries in accordance with the law in each country and the wishes of the deceased.

 • Applications for the removal of an executor;